kyma-incubator/documentation-component/README.md

     The `plugins` property is optional and contains plugins for the component.
 For more information on what plugin is, read the [`plugin.md`](./docs/props/plugin.md) document.

+### Custom render engine

+For information on how to write a custom render engine for specific document types, read the [`custom-render-engine.md`](./docs/guidelines/custom-render-engine.md) document.

+### Custom plugin

+For information on how to write a custom plugin for specific document types, read the [`custom-plugin.md`](./docs/guidelines/custom-plugin.md) document.

 ### Example

 See an exemplary component code that renders the `.md` document source: